pravsingh/EnglishLearningWords/README.md

 1. **wan**	[n]	having a pale or sickly color; pallid
 1. **wax**	[n]	increase gradually (as the moon); grow
 1. **yen**	[n]	strong desire; longing; urge; Ex. yen for travel
-# 1 vowels of size 4
+# 1 vowel of size 4
 1. **alms**	[s]	money or goods given to the poor
 1. **awry**	[n]	distorted; crooked; bent; Ex.
 Our plans have gone awry.
 1. **balk**	[n]	stop short, as if faced with an obstacle, and refuse to continue; foil; stop or get in the way of; frustrate